kubernetes-retired/contrib/continuousdelivery/README.md

 ## Usage

 In general, the documentation for scripts is handled inline with comments.
 You must have a [kubernetes config](http://kubernetes.io/v1.0/docs/user-guide/kubeconfig-file.html) file available and accessible to your build system from a URL.
-S3 was used in testing.
-See build environment setup instructions for Jenkins and CircleCI.
+An S3 URL was used in testing.
+The files from this project should be added to your existing github project (minus the Dockerfile, package.json and server.js that are here just for testing).  ~See build environment setup instructions for Jenkins and CircleCI if you don't currently have an environemtn setup.~ <- TODO.

 You must have at least one running kubernetes cluster.
 If you intend to deploy to production install multiple kubernetes clusters and run the deploy command multiple times with the different context names from your kube config file.